Benchmarking predictive models, nutrients and irrigation for management of downy and powdery mildews and white blister (VG07070)

 0 7341 2867 3

-This project was funded by Hort Innovation (then Horticulture Australia Limited) with the voluntary financial support of the vegetables industry.
+This project was funded by Hort Innovation (then Horticulture Australia Limited) with the voluntary financial support of the vegetable industry.